Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 When sending messages, instead of working directly with buffers, messages are created on the stack as struct instances, populated with data, and then serialized to the buffer from there.
 There are a few reasons for doing it this way:

 - The primary reason is readability and maintainability.
 Putting all the code related to serializing, deserializing, and handling a message in one place makes it easy to understand how that message works.
 Building the message as a struct, which should match the network transfer format as closely as possible, makes it easy to understand what the data going across the wire will look like.
-- The secondary reason is performance - structs can be created on the stack with no heap allocations, and with FastNetworkWriter and FastNetworkReader, they can be rapidly serialized as whole units.
+- The secondary reason is performance - structs can be created on the stack with no heap allocations, and with FastBufferWriter and FastBufferReader, they can be rapidly serialized as whole units.
 - The third reason is easier debugging - for situations where a lot of packed integers are being used, a preprocessor flag can be used to switch between optimal byte packing and simple whole-struct serialization.
 At debug time, when there's no dynamic data involved, the buffer in a reader or writer can be simply cast to the desired type by adding a watch of `*(MessageType*)reader.GetUnsafePtrAtCurrentPosition()`
 - The fourth reason is to improve the interface by which messages are sent - instead of needing a Begin...() to add header information and an End...() to perform sending logic, MessageQueueContainer now simply has `public void SendMessage<TMessageType>(in TMessageType message) where TMessageType: IMessage{}`, which can handle both responsibilities, as well as message batching responsibilities, all in one location.